JuliaArbTypes/ArbFloats.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaArbTypes/ArbFloats.jl.svg?branch=master)](https://travis-ci.org/JuliaArbTypes/ArbFloats.jl)

+### This works with v0.6
+When you first clone nemo.jl and then checkout nemo.jl before adding this.

 ### ArbFloats calculate faster than BigFloats at medium precisions

 These results were obtained using BenchmarkTools.jl on one desktop system.